 It may sound contradictory, but when you have reached your individual plateau, which impedes any further increase in your pull-ups, it can be rewarding to pause your practice.
 Instead, you can do other exercises for the back, or you treat your back to a whole time out.
 Once you start with your practice again, you should usually be able to do more pull-ups.

 Tip 7 - Adjusting Weight and Number of Pull-ups

 If you are able to easily do more than 12 repetitions, using additional weights is recommended.
 For example, you can put a dumbbell between your thighs or lower legs.
 Other options include the usage of a dip-belt or of weight cuffs.
-If you can do less than 8 pull-ups, you should use a stool, a bench or something else to support your practice.
+If you can do less than 8 pull-ups, you should use a stool, a bench, a pull-up band something else to support your practice.
 Alternatively, you can ask a training partner to help you out.